explosion/spaCy/website/docs/usage/training.md

 that will hold the predictions, and another `Doc` object that holds the gold-standard annotations.
 It also includes the **alignment** between those two documents if they differ in tokenization.
 The `Example` class ensures that spaCy can rely on one **standardized format** that's passed through the pipeline.
-Here's an example of a simple `Example` for part-of-speech tags:
+For instance, let's say we want to define gold-standard part-of-speech tags:

 ```python
 words = ["I", "like", "stuff"]